ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

   `Vivarium Public Health <https://github.com/ihmeuw/vivarium_public_health>`_ and maintained by the Vivarium Engineering Team

-There are 14 distribution families listed in the file `pdf_families.R`_ in the R code base, and 12 of them are implemented for Vivarium in `risk_distributions.py`_ (all except the Generalized Normal and Generalized Log-normal):
+The R code base lists 14 distribution families in the file `pdf_families.R`_, and 12 of them are implemented for Vivarium in `risk_distributions.py`_ (all except the Generalized Normal and Generalized Log-normal):

 .. _R code: https://stash.ihme.washington.edu/projects/RF/repos/ensemble/browse
 .. _Python code: https://github.com/ihmeuw/risk_distributions/